nicoleomeara/spectro-tw-assignment/technical-writer/assignment.md

 ## Recommended Debug Workflow

-This workflow helps you quickly find and fix common issues with pods and containers.
+This workflow helps you find and fix common issues with pods and containers.
 Each step builds on the last, so you can identify problems, review logs, and inspect the container environment in a logical order.

 1. Use `kubectl get pods` to identify pods with issues.
 2. Use `kubectl logs <podname>` to review logs for errors.